SallyChen1901/EnergyPlus-Intro-Guide/Example Files/Physical Model Drawing Files/readme.md

 This directory includes two drawing files, both in pdf form.
 The pdf files are created for users to view the images.
 Original files are nwf and dxf files.
-These two drawing files include the reduced model the BIM model and the output dxf file from EnergyPlus.
+These two drawing files show the reduced BIM model and the output dxf file from EnergyPlus.